Visual content is one of the selling points that affect consumers’ buying decisions, and it’s a crucial part of the buying process.

 Alt titles, on the other hand, are not essential.
 Alt titles are the titles of images and will only be visible only on hover.

 Also, change the file titles before you upload the images to your storefront.
-Besides the image SEO proposes, clean and descriptive titles add a professional touch.
+Besides the image SEO purposes, clean and descriptive titles add a professional touch.

 Consider the following example in which the title of an image is random letters and numbers.
 When a user opens the image in a tab, the title, in this case, will not look so professional: